-Young Christchurch mum with cancer given months to live after failed diagnoses
+Young Canterbury mum with cancer given months to live after failed diagnoses

-Hayley Beaumont wishes she listened to her gut instinct that was telling her something wasn't right in her body.

-Like so many people, the 31-year-old placed her full trust in her doctor, who, in January 2019, told her she was fit, healthy and too young to have anything seriously wrong.
+But when she went to see her doctor about her symptoms, Beaumont was told she was too fit, young and healthy to have anything seriously wrong.

-Eleven months later, while many New Zealanders were preparing to celebrate New Year's Eve, the Kaiapoi resident was in Christchurch Women's Hospital suffering kidney failure.
+The words will now forever haunt as just 11 months later, on New Year's Eve, she was admitted to Christchurch Women's Hospital with kidney failure.

 Read More